jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/airs.md

    before opening a Merge Request on [GitLab](/development/stack/gitlab).

 :::tip
-You can right click on the image below to open it in a new tab, or save it to your computer.
+You can right-click on the image below to open it in a new tab, or save it to your computer.
 :::